Devon Windsor Lies Back In A Plunging Red Swimsuit

 Devon Windsor showed off her fit body this week in a plunging red swimsuit.
-The stunning model – who’s gained notoriety for her work with Victoria’s Secret over the years – laid back in a wooden deckchair in a new shot posted to Instagram which showed her after she slipped into the skin-tight patterned number from her own swimwear line, Devon Windsor Swim.
+The stunning model — who’s gained notoriety for her work with Victoria’s Secret over the years — lay back in a wooden deckchair in a new shot posted to Instagram which showed her after she slipped into the skintight patterned number from her own swimwear line, Devon Windsor Swim.

-The gorgeous new photo of the lingerie model turned swimwear designer featured her posing with both of her arms up above her head as she relaxed in the sunshine during a trip to the beach.
+The gorgeous new photo of the lingerie model-turned-swimwear designer featured her posing with both of her arms up above her head as she relaxed in the sunshine during a trip to the beach.
 She appeared to be at the coast with a friend who was just out of shot but wore the same red print in a bikini style.

 Devon stunned in the red one-piece, which featured a plunging neckline that stretched down to her chest and a fun and chic collar design around her neck.
 The stylish swimwear look also featured a belt in the same material across her waist with a silver fastening around her bellybutton to highlight her seriously slim waist.

-The swimsuit – which was adorned with what appeared to be an embossed flower design – was low-cut under the arms to show off a little more skin and high-cut at the bottom to make her already long legs look extra-long.
+The swimsuit, which was adorned with what appeared to be an embossed flower design, was low cut under the arms to show off a little more skin and high cut at the bottom to make her already long legs look extra long.

-Devon had her blond hair slicked back and away from her face while she rocked a pair of dark, square shaped sunglasses with black frames on her eyes as she looked off into the distance.
+Devon had her blond hair slicked back and away from her face while she rocked a pair of dark, square sunglasses with black frames as she looked off into the distance.

 The gorgeous 25-year-old beauty accessorized with stylish dangling earrings in both ears alongside two small studs while she appeared to keep her beach makeup more neutral to show off her enviable natural beauty.

-In the caption, Devon’s eponymously named swimwear line revealed that she posed for the camera in the bathing suit called the Stella alongside an eye heart emoji.
+In the caption, Devon’s eponymous swimwear line revealed that she posed in the bathing suit called the Stella.
+The caption included an eye heart emoji.

-Many fans flocked to the comments of the snap, which was shared on February 17, to share their thoughts.
+Many fans flocked to the comments of the snap, which was posted on February 17, to share their thoughts.

 View this post on Instagram